manasayelamarthy/Literature-Review-Agent/README.md

 > Conclusion agent – synthesizes findings and next steps.

 Deployment to Cloud Run is not included yet; this README focuses on running locally.

+## Prerequisites
+1.Python 3.10+ (recommended 3.11).\
+2.A terminal with basic build tools.\
+3.An API key for Google Generative AI (Gemini).
+You can use AI Studio.\
+4.Create an API key and keep it handy.\
+Cloud SDK and Docker are not required for local runs.